 - Kari Hamada, Alto Lead—

 - Ricky Marenda, Tenor Lead— Ricky received his BA in Music from the University of South Florida and his MM in Vocal Performance from Carnegie Melon University.
-He is currently performing full-time at Busch Gardens Tampa Bay.
+He currently performs full-time at Busch Gardens Tampa Bay.

 - Peter Belk, First Bass Lead—